 Now, I knew you were going to laugh when I wrote that line, because picking on tech support people is easy.
 But I am not talking about having to call tech support.
 I’m talking about having to BE tech support.
 Because being tech support, I promise you, is MUCH WORSE than calling it.
 Being tech support means that you pretty much only ever hear from people when they’re tired, cranky, confused, completely at wit’s end, furious, disappointed, or (shudder) all of the above.
 Being tech support means trying to help those people solve problems you didn’t create while staying even-handed and objective in the face of all these super-intense feelings.
 Being tech support is exhausting and demanding and it absolutely tries your patience like you would not believe.

 And I should know, because for the last six months, I’ve been tech support for the New Play Exchange.
 There are more than 800 conversation threads in my history; that’s a healthy amount of email for six months, and it doesn’t even include the hundreds and hundreds of questions I’ve answered on various social media platforms and when I’ve presented at conferences.
 (And I bet some of those emails were exchanged with at least a few of you, too, by the way.
-Though here’s a little secret: I actually use a pseudonym so as not to invite personal conversation in what happens to be a shared support system, because I’m only one of three people answering requests for help.)
+Though here is a little secret: I actually use a pseudonym so as not to invite personal conversation in what happens to be a shared support system, because I am only one of three people answering requests for help.)
 But allow me to contextualize this experience a bit further for you, because I really want you to understand what it’s been like for me.

 Imagine spending half a decade working on a project that really could not be any closer to your heart.
 Traveling all over the country meeting with people to talk about what the project could be, one day, before it even existed.
 Trying to excite people about what you’re working on and solicit their feedback and ask for their support.
 Fielding a million questions.
 Relentlessly pushing yourself to improve what you’re doing.
 Working for peanuts almost the whole time.
 And then you introduce the world to what you’ve done, and someone who spent two minutes and ten bucks to get access to your project writes you a furious, devout, foam-at-the-mouth email about how awful and enraging some tiny little detail is and why that tiny little detail actually means that you’re a fundamentally bad human being with a flawed vision.
 In other words, it’s exactly like sitting through a talkback after a reading of one of your plays.
 Every single day.
 For six months.